 Masaya & Co is a socially and environmentally sustainable furniture store.
 Their eco-friendly furniture is handmade in Nicaragua using renewable hardwoods grown on their reforestation project, which manages over 1100 acres of trees using sustainable methods.
 Each time you buy a product from Masaya & Co, they plant 100 trees; this year, Masaya & Co expects to plant 250,000 trees as part of this project.

-Range includes: Armchairs, barstools, beds, benches, bookshelves, coffee tables, credenzas, desks, dining chairs, dining tables, dressers, lounge chairs, love seats, nightstands, ottomans, rocking chairs, side tables, sofas, stools.
+Range includes: This sustainable furniture brand’s range includes armchairs, barstools, beds, benches, bookshelves, credenzas, desks, dining chairs, dressers, lounge chairs, love seats, nightstands, ottomans, rocking chairs, side tables, sofas, stools.

 Our top picks: Masaya’s range of pieces includes many eye-catching patterns, but we particularly like the Geronimo pattern (seen above on a teak dining chair).
 The same pattern (and many others) are available on a rocking chair, lounge chair, ottoman, and even on the headboard for Masaya’s Monimbo bed.

 VivaTerra sells a large range of eco-friendly decor items, including furniture.
-This furniture company sources its items from artisans in more than 20 countries, supporting creators and their communities who use sustainable methods to create beautiful items.
-Most of their pieces are handcrafted, made with recycled or reclaimed materials, made using natural periods, and using responsibly-sourced wood (either FSC-certified or reclaimed).
+This furniture and home decor company sources its items from artisans and family-owned businesses around the world, supporting creators and their communities who use sustainable methods to create beautiful items.
+Most of their pieces are handcrafted, made with reclaimed or recycled materials, made using natural products, and using responsibly-sourced wood (either FSC-certified or reclaimed wood).

-Range includes: Accent tables, armchairs, benches, chairs, coat racks, coffee tables, consoles, cupboards, desks, dining chairs, dining tables, drawers, dressers, nesting tables, lounge chairs, ottomans, outdoor furniture, side tables, sofas, storage boxes, wine racks.
+Range includes: Accent tables, armchairs, benches, chairs, coat racks, consoles, cupboards, desks, dining chairs, dining tables, drawers, dressers, nesting tables, lounge chairs, ottomans, outdoor furniture, side tables, sofas, storage boxes, wine racks.

-Our top picks: The Iron and Reclaimed Wood Nesting Tables (Set of 3, shown above) with naturally distressed reclaimed wood look incredible and will make a versatile addition to your living room.
+Our top picks: Vivaterra’s Iron and Reclaimed Wood Nesting Tables (Set of 3, shown above) with naturally distressed reclaimed wood look incredible and will make a versatile addition to your living room.

-Greenington creates beautiful furniture products from molded Mosu Bamboo, a material that is sustainable, eco-friendly, and easy to grow.
-The bamboo is grown in China, where the products are manufactured, and Greenington is committed to paying all its workers and artisans in China a fair living wage.
+Greenington creates beautiful sustainable furniture products from molded Mosu Bamboo, a material that is sustainable, eco-friendly, and easy to grow.
+The natural materials are grown in China, where the products are manufactured, and Greenington is committed to paying all its workers and artisans in China a fair living wage.

-Range includes: Beds, bookshelves, chairs, coffee tables, dining chairs, dining tables, drawers, dressers, end tables, media centers, nightstands, sideboard, stools.
+Range includes: Accent tables, beds, bookshelves, chairs, coffee tables, dining chairs, tables, drawers, dressers, end tables, media centers, nightstands, sideboard, stools.

 Our top picks: Check out the Greenington Azara Dining Table.

-Other materials include sustainably-sourced Eco Wool (Oeko-Tex 100 Certified) and organic cotton (certified by the Global Organic Textile Standard).
-They also offer a 100-day trial, and they don’t use harsh chemicals on their products, making them great for the planet and your living room.
+Other natural materials used include sustainably-sourced Eco Wool (Oeko-Tex 100 Certified) and organic cotton (certified by the Global Organic Textile Standard).
+They also offer a 100-day trial, and they don’t use harsh chemicals on their products, making them great for the planet and your home or working environment.

-Range includes: Accent chairs, armchairs, benches, beds, credenza, coffee tables, dressers, dining chairs, dining tables, nightstands, ottomans, sectionals, side tables, sleeper sofas, sofa beds, sofas, stools.
+Range includes: Accent chairs, accent tables, armchairs, benches, beds, credenza, dressers, dining chairs, nightstands, ottomans, sectionals, side tables, sleeper sofas, sofa beds, sofas, stools.

 Our top picks: The Rio Sofa (pictured above) is a popular choice, but our favorite piece is the Burr Accent Chair.
 We like this stunning wood chair best in Solid American Walnut paired with a darker fabric.

 Thuma sells just one product – ‘The Bed’ – but what a product!
-Thuma’s beds are made from rubberwood from rubber tree plantations close to their factories.
-This wood has reached the end of its useful life (it has finished producing rubber) and is given a new purpose when it is upcycled and repurposed into a bed.
-Their packaging is made from recycled cardboard boxes, and they have partnered with One Tree Planted so that each bed sold means another tree planted.
+Thuma’s beds are made from responsibly sourced rubberwood from rubber tree plantations close to their factories.
+This reclaimed wood has reached the end of its useful life (it has finished producing rubber) and is given a new purpose when it is upcycled and repurposed into a bed.
+In addition to using reclaimed wood for their products, Thuma also use packaging made from recycled cardboard boxes, and they have partnered with One Tree Planted so that each bed sold means another tree planted.

 Other benefits include free shipping, 100-day returns, and lifetime warranty.